 After a nuclear attack it’s highly likely that nobody in the vicinity will have use of their cellphones, or even landlines.
 You’re going to need a way to maintain contact to the outside world while you’re holding out in your shelter.
 Another thing to consider is when you do finally emerge from your fallout bunker to get to safety, it will be very wise to have a form of communication with your family or whomever you’re traveling with.
 The aftermath of a nuclear blast could be really dangerous for a lot of reasons — people who didn’t prepare well enough or at all might start taking supplies and rations from others by force.
 It’s frightening to think about, so all the more reason to be able to communicate with your loved ones when and if you wander from your shelter.
 A couple of walkie-talkies could be a HUGE lifesaver in terms of receiving both good or bad news from within your band of survivors, or from other prepared survivors on the same channel.

-These rechargeable two-way radios by PowMax are a reliable and effective approach to securing a form of communication with the people in your vicinity (5 kilometer range).
+These rechargeable two-way radios by Motorola are a reliable and effective approach to securing a form of communication with the people in your vicinity (up to 23 mile range).
 These are pretty high quality units at a very reasonable cost.
-These walkie-talkies are rechargeable, so you wont need to carry batteries around with you in the nuclear wasteland if you’re also carrying a power bank or this crank powered radio.
-They inform you when the battery life is running low, so you won’t lose power in the middle of an important conversation.
+These walkie-talkies are rechargeable, so you wont need to carry batteries around with you in the nuclear wasteland if you’re also carrying a power bank or this crank powered radio There’s 11 weather channels (7 NOAA) with alert features and 22 channels so you can stay tuned in to any important information being broadcasted.
 Considering there will very likely be no other forms of communication following a nuclear blast, these units will no doubt prove incredibly useful if you need them.

 3. The Ultimate Survival Medicine Guide: Emergency Preparedness for ANY Disaster